heal-research/SimSharp/README.txt

   Console.WriteLine("The machines were delayed for {0}", delay);
 }

-SimSharp tries to be as easy to use as SimPy, but also remains true to the .NET Framework.
-The most obvious difference between SimPy and SimSharp is handling process interruptions.
-In SimSharp a process that can be interrupted needs to call
+Sim# tries to be as easy to use as SimPy, but also remains true to the .NET Framework.
+The most obvious difference between SimPy and Sim# is handling process interruptions.
+In Sim# a process that can be interrupted needs to call

   if (Environment.ActiveProcess.HandleFault()) {...}